martindesousa/fantasy-name-prospector/README.md

 The general idea is to generate names based on a certain learnable patterns in a set of names.

-You can access the website at https://fantasy-names-generator-8guwsg.fly.dev/ (it may be load slow depending on whether it is being used or not)
+You can access the website at https://fantasy-names-generator-8guwsg.fly.dev/ (the website may load slow depending on whether it is being used or not)

 Fantasy Name Prospector is useful for many different purposes.
 Here is a just few of them:
 * Generating fantasy names that have a certain cultural "vibe"